scverse/governance/in_progress/mission-statement.md

 Tools within `scverse` are deliberately not unified under a single package, and instead form a consortium of *core* analytic tools with shared maintenance responsibilities.
 Development of these packages is not restricted – contributions are welcomed and publicly acknowledged.
-However, `scverse` aims to support the development of new approaches to analyze and work with single cell data.
+However, `scverse` aims to support the external development of new approaches to analyze and work with single cell data.
 We encourage the creation of new methods and tools on top of the *core* packages and datastructures.

 We support the development these ecosystem packages by: